WEST HAM UNITED

 Church

-Spurs ahead through Walton in 8th minute.
+Tottenham ahead through Walton in the 8th minute.
 Visitors down to 10 men in 35th minute J. Jones injured.
-Allison kept tight rein on Woodward.
+Allison for the home side kept a tight rein on Woodward, but the Spurs' scored again in the second period to win the match comfortably.

 LUTON TOWN